Virginia Coventry: Career and projects

-Here and There: Concerning the Nuclear Power Industry (1977-1978)
+Here and There: Concerning the Nuclear Power Industry (1977–1978)

 Here and There: Concerning the Nuclear Power Industry is a wall panel display which included photocopies of newspaper clippings, photographs printed on gelatin silver materials and notes written in both pencil and fibre tipped pen.

 The size of the wall panel is about the average person height, which was about four meters long.
 This was done by Coventry in order for the texts that has been written, can be read by the audience.
 The criteria for the photographs that were featured in the wall panel, were documentary type photographs, which is the reason why most of the photographs were plain and are classified as "what could be seen from outside the fence".
 The environmental message that Coventry wanted to avoid, would be the typical "hippy-ish" good vs bad, by having contrast of both beautiful nature and devastating technology.

-In order to avoid this, Coventry uses photos that has been published previously, through pre-existing photographs, it creates a sense that it is the reality that they are currently living in, which makes the message all the more significant as they have already experienced and relate with it.
+In order to avoid this, Coventry uses photos that have been published previously, through pre-existing photographs, it creates a sense that it is the reality that they are currently living in, which makes the message all the more significant as they have already experienced and relate with it.

-As opposed to photographs that are much more dramatic than the actual problem.

-Additionally, what makes the artwork unique is Coventry's contribution to the artwork itself, as it is composed of mostly photographs from other people and she only compiled and edited it to a physical medium to be presented to an audience.
+Additionally, what makes the artwork unique is Coventry's contribution to the artwork itself, as it is composed of mostly photographs from other people, and she only compiled and edited it to a physical medium to be presented to an audience.
 It consisted of newspaper clippings, photographs of nuclear power plants and handwritten text.
 The handwritten texts that are found next to various newspaper clippings are written by Coventry.
-These writings contradicts the statements written by the various newspaper writers, this is done by Coventry to create a juxtaposition effect.
-It was purchased at 1980.
+These writings contradict the statements written by the various newspaper writers, this is done by Coventry to create a juxtaposition effect.
+It was purchased in 1980.

-Whyalla - Not a Document (1977-1981)
+Whyalla - Not a Document (1977–1981)

-Whyalla - Not a Document is a seven part installation, that are supported on cardboard panels, perspex frame and the photographs are printed on silver gelatin process.
+Whyalla - Not a Document is a seven-part installation, that are supported on cardboard panels, perspex frame and the photographs are printed on silver gelatin process.
 It features photographs by Coventry, the concept of the photographs revolves about how people would perceive landscape, through the demonstration of the corruption of a land through panoramic photos.
-The criticism of the damage to the landscape, would be the misusage of the land by major industries, and also how it affects the surrounding areas by formations that takes place on the land based on the consequence of industrial activities.
+The criticism of the damage to the landscape, would be the misusage of the land by major industries, and also how it affects the surrounding areas by formations that take place on the land based on the consequence of industrial activities.
 The term "Not a document" in the title, is used to refer that the photographs shown are not mere representation, but as "facts".
 This is Coventry's attempt at exploring the idea of how photographs represent the issue that it's trying to document.
-It was purchased at 1984.
+It was purchased in 1984.